m3g/CellListMap.jl/README.md

 This package is for computing interactions or any other property that is dependent on the distances between pairs of two- or three-dimensional particles, within a cutoff.
 It maps a function to be computed pairwise using cell lists, using periodic boundary conditions of any type.
 Parallel and serial implementations can be used.

-It allows the fast computation of any quantity from the pairs that are within the desired cutoff, for example pairwise potentials and forces, neighbor lists, minimum distances, an average distance or an histogram of distances, etc. This is done by passing the function to be evaluated as a parameter of the `map_pairwise!` function, which receives a `NeighborPair` struct for each pair.
+It allows the fast computation of any quantity from the pairs that are within the desired cutoff, for example pairwise potentials and forces, neighbor lists, minimum distances, an average distance or an histogram of distances, etc. This is done by passing the function to be evaluated as a parameter of the `pairwise!` function, which receives a `NeighborPair` struct for each pair.

 The user guide provides direct examples of each of these applications.